BlackEagle-AD/Perl-V-Python-Latency/README.md

-So, the Perl is OBVIOUSLY FASTER, and a more stable coding language.
+So, Perl is OBVIOUSLY FASTER, and a more stable coding language.
 Now this is to be expected.
-It’s a mature language which has been refined and become faster and more stable with it’s of it’s 5th General Perl and subsequent 15 versions.
+It’s a mature language that has been refined and becomes faster and more stable with it’s of its 5th General Perl and subsequent 15 versions.
 The hype from Python was mind-boggling, it’s not anywhere near the standard that a professional development language should be.
 My only guess as to why it’s lauded, it’s cheap on keystrokes and easy to learn.
 It should NOT be topping the lists of requisites by development companies.
 But here is the closing argument: Python breaks in this simple program when the limit is 40,000,000 (Forty Million).
 It’s lauded as a BIG DATA language; most programming languages handle the number 2,247,483,647 (BIG INT) around Two Billion.
-Python simply is collage of quick steps to a weaker foundation backing the language.
-Unless I’m missing some ‘switch’, but I’ve the impression that Python is supposed to be the language that doesn’t need the fine-tuning to write a program.
+Python simply is a collage of quick steps to a weaker foundation backing the language.
+Unless I’m missing some ‘switch’, but I have got the impression that Python is supposed to be the language that doesn’t need fine-tuning to write a program.

 But first Notice how much FASTER Perl is, which in BIG DATA where it counts most.